 Encryption key that is user-created (using the Passphrase or Generate options) and is used instead of the encryption key generated by the CrashPlan app.
 This encryption security option offers the greatest security because the custom key never leaves the source computer.
 It also greatly increases user responsibility; there is no way to recover a backup if the custom key is lost or forgotten.
 CrashPlan Customer Champions have no way to assist with custom key recovery.

 Process in which duplicate files and parts of files are automatically identified and transmitted and stored only once.
 CrashPlan's data de-duplication occurs per source device on the source device.

 Applies to devices, users, orgs, and plans.
 CrashPlan For Home users may deactivate a device they no longer wish to back up (i.e. deactivate an old computer after adopting a new computer).
 Deactivation stops backup and causes associated archives to be placed into cold storage, and is therefore destructive: after the cold storage period, the affected archives are permanently deleted.
-For Code42 for Enterprise and CrashPlan PRO, seat licenses are freed by deactivation.
+For Code42 for Enterprise and CrashPlan for Small Business, seat licenses are freed by deactivation.

 Default backup file selection